 The Falls Group, with the support of IPU Matron, continues to look at the data and meets quarterly.
-The Group comprises the Falls Lead, the Physiotherapist, the Discharge Coordinator, a Clinical Support Worker, the Manual Handling Team, the IPU Matron, and the Quality Improvement and Patient Safety Matron.
-Over this last year, the Group has reviewed the Inpatient Unit Prevention and influential in discussing procuring equipment helpful to the at risk patient.
+The Group comprises the Falls Lead, the Physiotherapist, the Discharge Coordinator, a Clinical Support Worker, the Manual Handling team, the IPU Matron, and the Quality Improvement and Patient Safety Matron.
+Over this last year, the Group has reviewed the Inpatient Unit Prevention and Management of Falls Policy and Procedure (055) and has been influential in discussing procuring equipment helpful to the at risk patient.
 We are currently working with the Estates and Facilities Team to see if we can improve the use of sensor mats and the call system to alert staff if an at risk faller is trying to get out of bed.
 With the use of integral bed sensors, low rise beds and appropriate seating, we hope to reduce the number of falls.
 We are currently researching seating on the IPU and propose to purchase riser recliner chairs with integral pressure relief and sensors, which can be used in the chairs to reduce falls risk and improve tissue viability.